aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ### Create AWS Glue Data Catalog for the combined logs using Amazon Athena
 - In the query pane, copy the following statement to create a the *combined_log_optimized* table, and then choose **Run Query*:

-> **Note:** Replace <your-bucket-name> in the query below with the unique name of the S3 Bucket you created in step 1 earlier.
+> :warning: Replace <your-bucket-name> in the query below with the unique name of the S3 Bucket you created in step 1 earlier.

 ```sql
 CREATE EXTERNAL TABLE reInvent2018_aws_service_logs.combined_log_optimized(